Mycelium Robotics

 The total population of engineers with real production experience in robotics sub-disciplines is small.
 SLAM engineers number in the thousands globally.
 Controls engineers with whole-body MPC experience are rarer still.

 This is not a problem that resolves itself with time and effort.
 It requires fundamentally different sourcing strategies compared to software engineering broadly.
+This is especially true in the autonomy and navigation space where demand far outstrips supply.

 Cross-domain skills are rare

 Most robotics roles require depth in more than one discipline.
 A perception engineer needs both vision algorithms and real-time software engineering.
 A controls engineer needs both rigorous mathematics and production C++.
-A SLAM engineer spans computer vision, optimisation, and real-time systems.
+A SLAM engineer spans computer vision, optimization, and real-time systems.

 Engineers with genuine depth in multiple relevant areas are the scarce resource.
 Those who claim deep expertise in every area usually have shallow expertise in all of them.